duke-libraries/tripod3/README.md

     $ rake db:migrate
     ```

-9. Setup Jetty locally (in the VM) as this is not included in the repository:
+9. Setup Jetty locally (in the VM).
+Jetty is not included in the repository:

     ```
     $ rails g hydra:jetty